 Biking through pregnancy

 If you’re an expectant mother in good health, unless your health care provider has advised you otherwise, don’t hold back.
-Many moms-to-be (like Dena Donnell and me) bike through their eighth or ninth month of pregnancy.
+Many moms-to-be (like these Monterey County moms) bike through their eighth or ninth month of pregnancy, as I did.

 Inspiration, for males and females

 The list below offers some ideas to inspire you!